SpaceX Mars colonization program: Law

-SpaceX intends to base the laws governing a Martian colony on self-determination and direct democracy (instead of representative democracy).
+SpaceX intended to base the laws governing a Martian colony on self-determination and direct democracy (instead of representative democracy).
 Some of this policy has appeared in the terms and services agreement for individual users of SpaceX's Starlink platform, which state the following: "The parties recognize Mars as a free planet and that no Earth-based government has authority or sovereignty over Martian activities".

 In contrast, internationally agreed space law proclaims space to be the "province of all mankind" and holds that Mars is not available to be claimed as property.
 Its legal status shares some elements of the legal status of international waters on Earth.
 In addition, it is thought that the business of technocratic colonizers trying to accomplish direct-democracy and the legal accommodation of a diverse population will be challenging.